AlexRaudvee/Data-Challenge-3/README.md

 During this project, we conducted experiments and research on various approaches for creating dense segmentation masks for corals using images of coral reefs and sparse point labels.
 The project focused on implementing the SAM (Segment Anything Model) and PLASPIX approaches in combination with different label propagation techniques and superpixel models to improve segmentation accuracy and efficiency.

 ## Inspiration and Data
 The initial inspiration was from one of the startups [Fruitpuch AI Team and one of their challenges](https://app.fruitpunch.ai/challenge/ai-for-coral-reefs-2#overview).
 All the data that were used can be found [here](http://data.qld.edu.au/public/Q1281/) and in our case we used photo quadrants.

+**NOTE**: For running through dataset read [steps](#steps) there is a clear explanation of how to load the data.

 ## Table of Contents
 - [Description](#description)